xpillons/azure-hpc/Compute-Grid-Infra/README.md

 * _VMSku_ : This is to specify the instance size of the master VM.
 For example Standard_DS3_v2
 * _adminUsername_ : This is the name of the administrator account to create on the VM
 * _adminPassword_ : Password to associate to the administrator account.
 It is highly encourage to use SSH authentication and passwordless instead.
-* _sshKeyData_ : The public SSH key to associate with the administrator user
+* _sshKeyData_ : The public SSH key to associate with the administrator user.
+Format has to be on a single line 'ssh-rsa key'

 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fxpillons%2Fazure-hpc%2Fmaster%2FCompute-Grid-Infra%2Fdeploy-master.json)